 - A. Any student, except as noted below, may become a candidate in the constituency for which the student is enrolled.
 If the student is pursuing a joint or dual degree, the candidate may choose in which of the two schools for which they are enrolled they would like to run.
 Designation of school and resultant constituency must be made in the Certificate of Candidacy and the Candidate Information Form provided in the Candidate Packet.
-The constituencies are: the New Student Class, the School of Arts and Sciences, the School of Nursing, the Wharton School, and the School of Engineering and Applied Science. - One seat in the New Student Class constituency for the Undergraduate Assembly will be allotted to a new transfer student.
+The constituencies are: the New Student Class, the School of Arts and Sciences, the School of Nursing, the Wharton School, and the School of Engineering and Applied Science. - 1.
+One seat in the New Student Class constituency for the Undergraduate Assembly will be allotted to a new transfer student.
 Individuals who run for this seat will solicit signatures and votes only from other new transfer students.
 If no transfer students file a petition for candidacy for New Student representative on the Undergraduate Assembly, the seat will be available to all other members of the New Student Class constituency. - B. Students wishing to become candidates must be full-time students in their respective constituencies and classes at the time scheduled by the NEC before the start of the Elections Proceedings.
-This status will be confirmed by the NEC prior to the Candidates' Meeting. - C. No student shall be involuntarily compelled to become a candidate or involuntarily dissuaded from becoming a candidate by any entity or individual through the use of threats of negative repercussions from said entity or individual. - D. Seniors, NEC members, and part-time students are not eligible for candidacy nor are they allowed to sign petitions.
-Seniors and part-time students may not vote in elections, except as noted below.
+This status will be confirmed by the NEC prior to the Candidates' Meeting. - C. No student shall be involuntarily compelled to become a candidate or involuntarily dissuaded from becoming a candidate by any entity or individual through the use of threats of negative repercussions from said entity or individual. - 1.
+In the event of allegations of coercion towards a candidate or prospective candidate by another candidate, the Vice Chair for Elections must inform the OSA Advisor and the NEC Chair.
+The Chair, Vice Chair of Elections, OSA Advisor, and both the Grievance Officer and Public Advisor for the cycle must convene to discuss the allegation and decide if an FPC complaint should be filed.

-- E. No student may run for Undergraduate Assembly President or Vice President and a directly elected Class Board position in the same General Election. - F. Any student spending a semester abroad during the General Election is not eligible for candidacy for Undergraduate Assembly President or Vice President. - G. Any student planning to spend a semester abroad during their elected term is ineligible to run for the Undergraduate Assembly and/or Class Boards.
+- D. Seniors, NEC members, and part-time students are not eligible for candidacy nor are they allowed to sign petitions.
+Seniors and part-time students may not vote in elections, except as noted below. - E. No student may run for Undergraduate Assembly President or Vice President and a directly elected Class Board position in the same General Election. - F. Any student spending a semester abroad during the General Election is not eligible for candidacy for Undergraduate Assembly President or Vice President. - G. Any student planning to spend a semester abroad during their elected term is ineligible to run for the Undergraduate Assembly and/or Class Boards.
 Any student elected to the Undergraduate Assembly and/or Class Boards who decides after the election to study abroad during their elected term forfeits their position. - H. Seniors are eligible for candidacy, permitted to sign petitions, and allowed to vote in a Fall Election for a position that was not filled in the General Election and for any vacancies that may have developed on the Class Boards and/or Undergraduate Assembly.
-Seniors whose intended date of graduation is during the same calendar year as the scheduled time of this election are not, however, permitted to be a candidate in this election. - No candidate may receive any compensation, financial or otherwise, beyond the financial aid that may be received from the NEC or UA for running for a position on the Undergraduate Assembly and/or Class Boards. - J. All provisions relating to the qualifications for candidacy for UA President and Vice-President, as documented in UA Bylaws §III.35-39, shall expire on January 1, 2022.
+Seniors whose intended date of graduation is during the same calendar year as the scheduled time of this election are not, however, permitted to be a candidate in this election. - I. No candidate may receive any compensation, financial or otherwise, beyond the financial aid that may be received from the NEC or UA for running for a position on the Undergraduate Assembly and/or Class Boards. - J. All provisions relating to the qualifications for candidacy for UA President and Vice-President, as documented in UA Bylaws §III.35-39, shall expire on January 1, 2022.